THE NEW YOU

 WHAT ELSE: New Neighbors is a very active club open to any individual who lives at The Landings on a full- or part-time basis, is over the age of 21 and has never belonged to the Landings New Neighbors.
 The club offers more than 250 different activities, tours and events for you to enjoy.
 Go to www.landingsnewneighbors.com to see more examples of how exciting New Neighbors can be.

-WHEN: January thru February – 7 days a week during normal business hours
+WHEN: March 1 thru April 30, 7 days a week

 WHERE: Davenport House Museum, 324 E. State St.